amrita-20/vuejs-web-app/README.md

 ### Frontend
 - Vue.js for building the UI
 - Axios for handling API requests
+- vite for project creation
+- webpack bundler

 ### Backend
 - Node.js and Express for server-side logic